Circuit Knitting Faces Exponential Sampling Overhead Scaling Bounded by Entanglement Cost: Sampling cost is exponentially lower bounded by entanglement cost

 In the previous section, we have extended the set of LOCC operations to PPT operations for more theoretical convenience.
 Here, we concentrate on a smaller free operation set $\cF = \SEP$, namely the \textit{separable-preserving} channels defined in~\cite{Gour2021entanglement}.
 A bipartite channel is separable if and only if its Choi matrix is separable.
 Therefore, every separable quantum channel, at the same time, forms a PPT channel which implies that $\gamma_{\PPT}(\cN)\leq \gamma_{\SEP}(\cN)$.
 Besides, each above entanglement cost measure regarding SEP channels forms an upper bound of the corresponding PPT-entanglement cost.
 The set of SEP channels also serves as a candidate for investigating the properties of LOCC channels in quantum information theory, despite, detecting the separability of any quantum states is NP-hard~\cite{Doherty2004complete}.

-Inspired by the entanglement manipulation for quantum states~\cite{Chitambar2017entanglement}, we can establish a tighter bound towards LOCC-assisted circuit knitting.
-As before, the investigations of single-shot exact $\gamma$-factor and the SEP-entanglement cost of $\cN$ further induce the relationship between the regularizations of both quantities, and we can establish the following theorem for the SEP-assisted circuit knitting.
+{Inspired by the entanglement manipulation for quantum channels~\cite{Kim2021one,Chitambar2017entanglement},} we can establish a tighter bound towards LOCC-assisted circuit knitting based on {~\cite[Theorem III.1.]{Kim2021one}. \begin{theorem}[\cite{Kim2021one}] Given $\varepsilon \geq 0$, the one-shot dynamic entanglement cost of a bipartite quantum channel $\mathcal{N}_{A B}$ under seperability-preserving superchannel is bounded as

+\end{theorem} We further observe the relation between} the regularization forms of both quantities and establish the following corollary. \begin{corollary} For a bipartite quantum channel $\cN_{AB\rightarrow A'B'}$, the SEP-assisted regularized $\gamma$-factor is exponentially lower bounded by the exact (parallel) SEP-entanglement cost of $\cN$,